qurator-spk/eynollah/docs/train.md

 * `transformer_num_heads`: Transformer number of heads.
 Default value is 4.
 * `transformer_cnn_first`: We have two types of vision transformers.
 In one type, a CNN is applied first, followed by a transformer.
 In the other type, this order is reversed.
 If transformer_cnn_first is true, it means the CNN will be applied before the transformer.
 Default value is true.

-In the case of segmentation and enhancement the train and evaluation directory should be as following.
+In case of segmentation and enhancement the train and evaluation data should be organised as follows.

-The "dir_train" should be like this:
+The "dir_train" directory should be like this:

 ```
 .